emailaddresses/PHYS4150-2018/homework/README.md

+# homework

-*notice: here list all the problems that waiting for your contribution whether they are GRADED or NOT*
+NOTICE: *here list all the problems that waiting for your contribution whether they are GRADED or NOT*

 If you find some problems worth sharing (should be related to the course), you could tell me (by email / PR / issue), and I will add it to this list if suitable; It will be better to come up with new problems along with solutions.

-# assignment / homework requirements
+## homework requirements

 1. this is the draft of first version, if find any unsuitable requirements, welcome to discuss
 2. some homeworks are optional.
 If you submit the answer to optional homeworks, maybe you will earn extra grades or may not.
 Personally, I recommand to finish these optional ones since they should be of some help for later homeworks.
 3. you should submit homework before the due time, and you could collect you homework after the due date. detail see [submit and collect homework](https://github.com/husisy/PHYS4150-2018/tree/master/misc/markdown/submit_and_collect_homework.md)

-# 0-square-root-of-complex-number
+## 0-square-root-of-complex-number

 1. **this is a fake homework for demo only**
 2. due time: 20180901 00:00
 3. calculate the square root of a complex number using a function that can only take the square root of real numbers